Widex Hearing Aid Models, Prices, & Reviews

 How does Widex stand out from the crowd?
-If companies could have a personality, Widex would be an avowed perfectionist, and wouldn't have it any other way.
+If a hearing aid manufacturer could have a personality, Widex would be an avowed perfectionist, and wouldn't have it any other way.
 It's about quality, not quantity with this company so Widex hearing aids don't necessarily offer different features than other hearing aids - just a higher performance level than average.
 Widex attributes its success to an "uncompromising approach to innovation" and a mission to provide the "absolute best hearing aids".
 The company's unabashed assertion that "we develop digital technology at a level of quality that few can match" feels not so much like an expression of arrogance, as a philosophical credo – and maybe a slightly goading challenge to competitors.

 Widex has long enjoyed a reputation for designing superb hearing aids endowed with a warm, balanced, natural sound quality.
 Outdoor enthusiasts tend to appreciate them for uncommonly effective wind noise reduction – arguably, the best in the industry – while musicians enjoy their dynamics and great tone.
 Of course, what sounds best is a matter of personal opinion, especially when it comes to music.
 Still, Widex hearing aids have something of a signature sound that a lot of people love.

 A purist-level of commitment to producing the best hearing aids sometimes means spending a little more time perfecting technological advancements before making them available to consumers.
 For instance, other manufacturers were quicker to introduce made-for-iPhone hearing aids.
 But Widex partnered with the world's leading Low-Energy Bluetooth company to first the most battery-saving wireless streaming technology in the industry.
-At the same time, they also improved the fidelity of the audio, and only then launched the Widex BEYONDTM hearing aids with made-for-iPhone connectivity.
-We like that BEYOND hearing aids include a telecoil in addition to 2.4 GHz Bluetooth.
+At the same time, they also improved the fidelity of the audio, and only then launched the Widex BEYOND hearing aids (earlier version of Widex Evoke) with made-for-iPhone connectivity.
+We like that BEYOND hearing aids (and Evoke) include a telecoil in addition to 2.4 GHz Bluetooth.
 By comparison, other made-for-iPhone hearing aids exclude the telecoil to make room for a 2.4 GHz Bluetooth radio.
 Though telecoils don't sound as good as the more modern 2.4 GHz technology, they work with induction loop audio accessories previous hearing aid wearers may already own, and with the hearing loop systems installed in many public venues and places of worship.

 - You want made-for-iPhone hearing aids that also include ear-to-ear streaming and a telecoil.
 Ideal for movie lovers, world travelers and anyone who frequently uses hearing loop systems in theaters, train stations, churches, meeting rooms, and other venues.